-Case of missing teen renews focus on race and policing in U.K.
+Case of missing Black teen renews focus on race and policing in U.K.

 Police in London were also widely criticized in March and forced to defend their actions after clashing with attendees and dragging mourners at a vigil for a woman allegedly slain by one of their officers.

-Okorogheye’s case also comes amid a string of protests in cities across the country, with thousands gathering in recent weeks to denounce a bill designed to give authorities broader powers to clamp down on peaceful protests.
-The Police, Crime, Sentencing and Courts Bill has been condemned by critics as “authoritarian,” leading to tense interactions with officers in which objects and fireworks were hurled in the city of Bristol in March
+Okorogheye’s case also comes amid protests in cities across the country, with thousands gathering in recent weeks to denounce a bill designed to give authorities broader powers to clamp down on peaceful protests.
+The Police, Crime, Sentencing and Courts Bill has been condemned by critics as “authoritarian,” leading to tense interactions with officers in which objects and fireworks were hurled in the city of Bristol in March.

 Joel also said that police had confused her when they asked if her son was known to the police.
 She told them that police would not have had interactions with him because is a “good boy” who “avoids trouble.”
 She told the broadcaster that she believes officers let both her and her son down in those crucial early days.